NiklasBeierl/netcup-foip-operator/README.md

 (Note the version!)

-You can customize the values to your liking, and even already specify your floating ips in there (see next step).
+You can customize the values to your liking, and even already specify your failover ips in there (see next step).
 But you can also install it with defaults and it should work.

 `helm install netcup-foip oci://ghcr.io/niklasbeierl/netcup-foip-operator:0.2.0`

 ### Adding failover IPs

 The chart installs a custom resource into your cluster called *failoverip* - *foip* for short.
 It contains the actual ip to assign and the name of the secret to use for communicating with the netcup api.
 Create such a resource and if all is right it should get assigned within a few seconds.

 ```yaml